ChristosPolydorou/craft-bots/30_creating_an_agent.md

 - `self.api` provides a handle to the agent interface through which commands can be sent and world information queried.
 - `self.world_info` contains all of the world information as a dictionary and is updated each tick.
 See [world_info](32_world_info).

-The `self.thinking` agent status flag should be set by both agent and simulation.
-Each tick the simuation will check the flag, and if false will set the flag to true and call the agent's `get_next_commands` function.
+Each tick the simuation will read the `self.thinking` flag, and if false will set it to true and call the agent's `get_next_commands` function.
 If the agent wishes the simulation to call the method multiple times, this can be done by resetting the flag to false.

 ## Example